leofab86/avatar/avatar/README.md

 # Todo
+• set up AWS Auto Scaling and Load Balancer and test configurations of this set up with the load test app

-• set up good DNS website name for the EC2 instance
+• Build a ui for the load test app

-• see if you can create separate app that can bombard your ec2 server with requests to eventually use in profile app.
-Test it on avatar.
-Learn about getting access to (real-time?) data about AWS EC2 load/performance

 • learn / setup caching

+• Move reactserver to separate microservice

+• Move db off same machine as server, use AWS service to host db on cloud (will probably just create a separate EC2 for that because RDS is expensive, or Aurora)

+• Set up db and reactserver microservices in VPC.
+(Add logging to them using server timing?)

 # Roadmap
 • profiler UI improvements:
     • fix request timer to run based on start time
-    • add learn more modal to custom optimization
+    • add learn more modal to custom optimization and prefetch related, change generic description of optimizations
     • animate progress bar
     • ReactJsonView code split is creating server bundle as well.
 Configure to only create client bundle

-• Move db off same machine as server, use AWS service to host db on cloud

-• Move reactserver to separate microservice
+• django code improvements:
+    • change timing logging to a middleware that writes timing data to server timing api header

 • portfolio home page is list of large, full width banners representing individual parts of my portfolio that will